 People often say that motivation doesn’t last.
 Well, neither does bathing – that’s why we recommend it daily.Zig Ziglar

 There are many reasons we blame for a lack of motivation to learn languages.
-However, research shows that motivation follows action, or to put it the other way, one way to increase motivation is to increase action.
+However, research shows that motivation follows action.

 Let’s look at some of the things people blame for a lack of motivation, and what we can do about them to increase our action, and consequently our motivation.

-- It is taking so long, and I feel like I am not making any progress.
+- Problem 1.
+It is taking so long, and I feel like I am not making any progress.

-- I don’t have anyone to practise with
+- Problem 2.
+I don’t have anyone with whom to practise

-- I just can’t be bothered being disciplined with it
+- Problem 3: I just can’t be bothered being disciplined with it

-- I can’t afford to buy a lot of language learning resources
+- Problem 4: I can’t afford to buy a lot of language learning resources

-- I don’t know what language learning resources to use.
+- Problem 5: I don’t know what language learning resources to use.

-- I really want to learn, but I can’t bring myself to do it.
+- Problem 6: I really want to learn, but I can’t bring myself to do it.